nyu-oop-sp18/class06/README.md

 hand, you want to make the interface as flexible as possible, allowing clients to modify the behavior of the library without changing its implementation.
-On the other hand, the interface should be as simple as possible and not have thousand of "*knobs*" that clients have to set each time they use the library.
+On the other hand, the interface should be as simple as possible and not have thousands of "*knobs*" that clients have to set each time they use the library.

 Scala solves this problem with so-called *implicit parameters* to methods.
-As an example, suppose we are implementing code for a geometry application that provides a method `adjust`, which adjusts a coordinate of a point by a given offset:
+As an example, suppose we are implementing code for a geometry application that provides a method `adjust`, which adjusts a coordinate `c` of a point by a given offset `o`:

 ```scala
 def adjust(c: Double)(o: Double) = c + o